GoatSevens/Revenge-360-Textures-to-PS2/README.md

 > Only tested on SLUS-21242
 >
 > Download:
-> * Clone the repository by clicking "Download Zip"
+> * Clone the repository by clicking "Download ZIP"
 >
 > Installation:
 > * Simply drag and drop the "replacements" folder to PCSX2\textures\SLUS-21242